oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/hplinpack/README.md

 End of Tests.
 ```
 **Note:**
-* The testing result was running on Intel(R) Core(TM) i7-13700K CPU backend with Intel® oneAPI Base Toolkit(2023.2 version).
+* The testing result was collected when run on Intel(R) Core(TM) i7-13700K CPU backend with Intel® oneAPI Base Toolkit(2023.2 version).
 * The Reference migrated code is attached in **migrated** folder.

 If an error occurs during runtime, refer to [Diagnostics Utility for Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html).